Scottish COVID-19 Inquiry Newsletter: Issue 6 (Autumn-Winter 2023)

 I would encourage everyone who has not yet done so to participate in Let’s Be Heard in these final few weeks.
 It is important that we hear from as many people as possible so we can understand the different ways people have been impacted by the pandemic in Scotland.

-More information about the listening project can be found below.
+More information about Let's Be Heard can be found below.

 Lord Brailsford, Chair of the Scottish COVID-19 Inquiry